divilla/awesome-go/README.md

   this feature will caching the recently used XPATH query string.
   Enable query caching can avoid re-compile XPath expression each query.

+* [goquery](https://github.com/PuerkitoBio/goquery) - brings a syntax and a set of features similar to [jQuery](https://jquery.com) to the Go language.
+It is based on Go's net/html package and the CSS Selector library [cascadia](https://github.com/andybalholm/cascadia).
+Since the net/html parser returns nodes, and not a full-featured DOM tree, jQuery's stateful manipulation functions (like height(), css(), detach()) have been left off.

+* [cascadia](https://github.com/andybalholm/cascadia) - CSS selectors Go library

 ## Email utilities

 * [Hermes](https://github.com/matcornic/hermes) - Hermes is the Go port of the great [mailgen](https://github.com/eladnava/mailgen) engine for Node.js.
 Check their work, it's awesome!
-It's a package that generates clean, responsive HTML e-mails for sending transactional e-mails
-  (welcome e-mails, reset password e-mails, receipt e-mails and so on), and associated plain text fallback.
+It's a package that generates clean, responsive HTML e-mails for sending transactional e-mails (welcome e-mails, reset password e-mails, receipt e-mails and so on), and associated plain text fallback.

+## Crawlers, scrapers, spiders

+* [Colly](https://github.com/gocolly/colly) - Lightning Fast and Elegant Scraping Framework for Gophers.
+With Colly you can easily extract structured data from websites, which can be used for a wide range of applications, like data mining, data processing or archiving.

 ## JSON parsers & validators